gbragafibra/whatislife/lit.md

 - Deacon, T. W. (2021).
 How molecules became signs.
 Biosemiotics, 14(3), 537-559.

+- Deacon, T. W., Srivastava, A., & Bacigalupi, J. A. (2014).
+The transition from constraint to regulation at the origin of life.
+Front Biosci, 19, 945-57.

 ### Calculus of indications related

 - Varela, F. J., & Goguen, J. A. (1978).
 The arithmetic of closure.
 Cybernetics and System, 8(3-4), 291-324.